50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 i.e.,

-Therefore, as a result of our dimensional analysis on the sphere we can write
+Therefore, as a result of the dimensional analysis of the sphere, then

 or